-The South Rim and the Grand Canyon West region are the two most popular Grand Canyon tourism destinations.
-You’re in for some truly spectacular sights and exciting attractions no matter which area you visit, but for many adventurers, the choice between the South Rim and Grand Canyon West is a tough one.
+The South Rim and the West Rim are the two most popular Grand Canyon tourism destinations.
+You’re in for some truly spectacular sights and exciting attractions no matter which area you visit, but for many adventurers, the choice between the South Rim and West Rim is a tough one.

 Ultimately, which area you visit will come down to your travel preferences and how much time you have to explore.
 Need help making your decision?
-Take a closer look at the South Rim and Grand Canyon West:
+Take a closer look at the South Rim and the West Rim.

 The South Rim is managed by the National Park Service.
 It welcomes a whopping 5 million visitors every year, and it’s about five or six hours away from Las Vegas by car.

 Who Should Visit the South Rim?

 - First time visitors

 - Families with small children

 - If you have more time in Vegas